This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 Anomalies in the context of FinOps are unpredicted variations (resulting in increases) in cloud spending that are larger than would be expected given historical spending patterns.

 Let’s unpack each part of this definition to better understand all of the nuances at play with cloud cost anomalies.
-To expand on the definition above, we’ll also cover the “level” of identifying such anomalies at what “timescale,” and last but not least, what constitutes “cost”.

 Identifying and defining all of these terms related to cloud cost anomalies allows us to better define the lifecycle of that entity.
 We’ll try to address each of the points before we proceed to the lifecycle, algorithm, and other interesting details of managing the anomalies.